RyanRen2023/ryanren2023.github.io/README.md

-# ryanren2023.github.io
+# Xihai Ren's Portfolio

-Welcome to my portfolio, click [here](ryanren2023.github.io) to access.
+Welcome to my personal portfolio!
+Click [here](https://ryanren2023.github.io) to access it.

-I used CI/CD to deploy and mantaince this my portfolio.
+I have utilized CI/CD pipelines to deploy and maintain this portfolio, ensuring it stays updated and reliable.